A message from your Chairman and Committee September 2020

 As there is more scope with the relaxation from 4th July of Covid guidance, we are delighted to tell you that we have been able to restart two outdoor activities, so bowls and country walking have resumed where social distancing will be possible.
 Your committee will strive to restart our indoor U3a activities as soon as we can and will inform you when it is safe to do so.

 May we also thank all of you who have already shown your support by renewing your membership during these challenging times and encourage those of you who haven’t, to do so, so that we will be able to welcome everyone back and meet again in fun and friendship.
-Our virtual AGM will be held on August 25th and you will be receiving more details about how you can support us with that.

 Please keep looking at our website and following the regional and national websites where there are ideas for keeping in touch and developing our skills and interests.
 Just a reminder - there is a direct link from the top menu of our site Welcome page to the U3A (TAT) official website.